weimingtom/kirikiroid2lite/README.md

 https://store.steampowered.com/app/846670/Saint_Slaughter_X_Days/
 * [Unencrypted?
 THE NVL Maker 界面模板, support English and Chinese] Leaflet Love Story
 https://store.steampowered.com/app/895220/Leaflet_Love_Story/
-* [Unencrypted?] steam, 夏花的轨迹——A summer promise to forever
+* [Unencrypted?] steam, 夏花的轨迹——A summer promise to forever, Trajectory of summer flower
 https://store.steampowered.com/app/629960/A_summer_promise_to_forever/

 ## (TODO, NOT Kirikiri but you can buy steam games to support them) Steam games, their original version or trial demo is Kirikiri Engine, but steam version is NOT Kirikiri Engine